-Kempess Villafana enters his fifth season as an assistant coach of the Sewanee Women's Soccer team.
+Kempess Villafana enters his sixth season as an assistant coach of the Sewanee Women's Soccer team.

 Villafana served on Johnston's staff in 2013 as a volunteer assistant.
 A native from Trinidad and Tobago, Villafana started playing soccer at an early age of six.
 He had several short stints of success with the U-13, 17, and 20 national teams.
 Villafana also played semi-professional for Trinidad and Tobago in 2006.